 Like any business, furniture manufacturers will use a demand forecast for the coming year or quarter to try and predict how much stock, materials and resources they will require to complete their projected workload.
 If this is manually carried out, errors could be made and the estimation can sometimes be far from that which actually happens, this can mean stock shortages or even overstocking of materials which will cost you money and time in the process.

-If you would like to learn more about how to automate and accurately predict demand forecasts, production & capacity planning and material resource planning to avoid stock shortages within your production process, click here for more information.
+Furniture ERP software can automate and accurately predict demand forecasts, production & capacity planning and material resource planning to avoid stock shortages within your production process.

 Poor Inventory Management

 Having little to no control over your inventory management can lead to further problems throughout your business.
 Being able to gain complete visibility over your inventory is vital in being able to optimise your manufacturing process.

 The need to access current stock and inventory levels in real-time is essential for furniture manufacturers as materials and stock purchased need to be used on a continual basis, if this information cannot be accessed effectively, errors may start being made throughout inventory management, for example, if your employees cannot see how much of a certain resource or material you currently have in stock, over purchasing may occur which leads to high working capital while also creating dead stock in your warehouse.